(This is Part I of a multi-part series answering the question: “How Much Money Did Disney Make on the Lucasfilm deal?” Previous sections are here:

 Part IV: Movie Revenue – Modeling the Scenarios

 Part V: The Analysis!
-Performance, Implications, and Cautions)
+Implications, Takeaways and Cautions about Projected Revenue

 Let me take you into the mind of a business school student.
 While in school, you’re taught to be super critical of any business presented to you in the form of a Harvard case study.
 Even if things look super rosy, there are some bad numbers hidden in the appendix you need to find.

 At the same time, you’re taught to be super positive for any business that is doing well on the stock market at the moment.
 You don’t have appendices to go searching through to find flaws.
 It’s a weird dichotomy of simultaneous criticism and optimism.

 The company that was flying high when I was at business school—and has been a darling of Harvard case studies since the 1990s—was The Walt Disney Company.
 During my first year as an MBA student, Disney acquired Lucasfilm, the maker of Star Wars and Indiana Jones (if somehow you didn’t know that).
 I was so enthused by the deal that I used it as my topic for our speech class.
 To call me “enthusiastic” would undersell my opinion: I thought it was a guaranteed home run.